scds/event-listings/index.md

 - <a href="events-carousel">Template 2 Slider with No BG</a>
 - <a href="style-2-grid">Template 2 Grid Style</a>

-# Event-Listings

-A widget to add upcoming SCDS events to scds.ca

-## Purpose

-This repository contains a GitHub site of an SCDS events widget so that other websites (like scds.ca) can embed it into their pages.
-The events are from McMaster's SCDS LibCal, and are not connected through API calls, but through a web scraper script.

 ## How to Use

 ### Adding Events to a Page

 There are two formats that the events widget is arranged in:

-- (a grid format)["style-2-grid"], to be embedded in https://scds.ca/events/
+- [a grid format]("style-2-grid"), to be embedded in https://scds.ca/events/
-- (a carousel slider format)["events-carousel"] to be embedded in https://scds.ca home page.
+- [a carousel slider format]("events-carousel") to be embedded in https://scds.ca home page.

 **Carousel Slider**

 To add the events carousel slider to an SCDS WordPress page, use a shortcode block and include the following line:

 ```[iframe src="https://learn.scds.ca/event-listings/events-carousel" width="100%" scrolling="no" height="400px" ]```

 To add the events carousel to any other page, use the following iframe code: